codemarc/gridlinks/doc/components.md

 ![](https://img.shields.io/badge/component-darkgreen)
 ![GitHub Tag](https://img.shields.io/badge/tag-STEP4-blue)

-This is component was created using generative ai which is a computer program that takes in a lot of information (data), learns from it (artificial intelligence), and then comes up with something new all on its own (generative).
+This data for this component is created using generative ai.
 In our case use OpenAI's ChatGPT 4o we create the message of the day component using this prompt:

 > CodeMarc:
 >